nrmarzo/100-days-of-code/r1-log.md

 Not very productive today.
 I was out the entire day but managed to start my project.
 Ran into a little trouble on how to center the navbar-brand but found a way.

 ### R1D13 - Dec 19, 2018
 Worked on my project's home page.
 I still take a lot of time figuring out how to make my desired layout work, which means I need a lot more practice.
 I'm pretty excited on how it's coming along though.
+I've decided to dedicate some time for this project everyday while still going through some of the lectures.